-Here's my guide to 17 must see masterpieces in the Vatican.
-The Vatican isn't just a walled city.
-It holds one of the world's greatest art collections.
+The Vatican holds one of the world’s greatest art collections.
 Some of the most famous art works on the planet are there.
-If you're an art or history lover, the Vatican is a must see site in Rome.
+If you’re an art or history lover, the Vatican is a must see site in Rome.

-But what should you see inside the Vatican Museums?
-There are over 54 galleries sprawled over 7 kilometers, after all.
-There's over 70,000 works of art (not all on display).
-That's a lot of ground to cover.
-You need to know in advance what you absolutely shouldn't miss at the Vatican.
+There’s over 70,000 densely packed works of art (not all on display).
+That’s a lot of ground to cover.
+You need to know in advance what you absolutely shouldn’t miss at the Vatican.

 The last time I was in Rome, I went to the Vatican Museums twice, the first time on a skip-the-line small group tour and the second on a DYI mission to see everything the tour left out (quite a lot as it turned out).